 Generative AI: LLM Locally

-One of the most fascinating breakthroughs has been in the realm of generative AI, particularly those specialized in text.
+One of the most fascinating breakthroughs has been in generative AI, particularly those specialized in text.

 These innovative models, like the artist with a blank canvas, craft sentences, paragraphs, and stories, stitching together words in ways that were once the exclusive domain of human intellect.